3 systems to make self-learning easier, Mentors to follow on Twitter and Cool Project Ideas for learning

 I had the flexibility to run my own schedule, from India.
 I had teammates who lived all over the world - in the US, Canada, Belgium, Italy and Spain.
 I attended important meetings wearing shorts and took a 3-hour break in the middle of my work day.
 I discovered remote work was happy living.

-I have since quit that job but it set the tone of my future career as a community consultant helping founders turn their audiences into engaged communities.
+I have since quit that job but it set the tone of my future career as a community builder helping founders turn their audiences into engaged communities.

 I, now, learn, work and connect remotely via the Internet.